 BLACK SPECTACLES

 Studying for your AREs?
 Through a new partnership with Black Spectacles, AIAT members have free access to study materials to help you prepare for your next exam!
-You must be a current AIAT members and have an exam scheduled within the next to months to take advantage of this resource.
+You must be a current AIAT member and have an exam scheduled within the next two months to take advantage of this resource.

 Guides for Equitable Practice